 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-Our community has a nonprofit local organization, called Wilderness Pedalers, whose members plan routes for more extensions of current bicycle trails in the Presque Isle and Winchester communities.
-A few years ago the group purchased and installed signage on posts so that one 10 mile on the road bicycle trail is clearly marked.
-They collaborate with 3 towns and the Wisconsin DNR and the Northern Highland American Legion Forest staff with an attempt to build off highway, paved bike routes for greater safety.
-Due to the high number of wetlands in the area and the need to build bridges, the cost per mileage is more than any other area in the northwoods so fundraising is problematical but there are some potential large donors.
+Our community has a nonprofit local organization called Wilderness Pedalers whose members plan routes for more extensions of current bicycle trails in the Presque Isle and Winchester communities.
+A few years ago the group purchased and installed signage on posts so that the 10 mile on the road bicycle trail is clearly marked.
+They collaborate with three towns and the Wisconsin DNR and the Northern Highland American Legion Forest staff with an attempt to build off highway, paved bike routes for greater safety.
+Due to the high number of wetlands in the area and the need to build bridges, the cost per mileage is more than any other area in the Northwoods so fundraising is problematical but there are some potential large donors.
 The idea is to connect a bicycle trail from Presque Isle and Winchester to the Manitowish Waters section of the 45 mile Heart of Vilas Paved Bike Trail System which is a very popular, family friendly, and important bicycle trail in Vilas County.
-A quote from a newsletter sent to Town of Presque Isle property owners says, "A State official stated he sees more bikes and kayaks in state campgrounds now then boats.
+A quote from a newsletter sent to Town of Presque Isle property owners says, "A State official stated he sees more bikes and kayaks in state campgrounds now than boats.
 Resort owners report prospective visitors frequently ask how close resorts are located to the bike trails."
 This statement points to sustainable economic development in conjunction with the establishment of more bike trails.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.